 Review of Lough Erne Operating Regime

-Rivers Agency commissioned the "Review of Lough Erne Operating Regime" the aims of which were to:
+DfI Rivers commissioned the "Review of Lough Erne Operating Regime" the aims of which were to:

 - review the hydrological and hydraulic aspects of the management of flows and levels on upper and lower Lough Erne